 "...every child should be able to choose and own the books they want to read, for that choice builds literacy confidence – the ability to read, write and speak about what they know, what they feel, and who they are."

 What are we afraid of, when we stop kids reading picture books?
 Afraid that they will still be choosing to read them at twelve or twenty-two?
 Afraid that society will perceive that as a sign of stupidity or strangeness?
 I still read picture books and excitedly share new ones with adult visitors to my home, and I am not described as stupid or strange.
 (Well, not to my face.)

 A picture book is like a window to the world for kids.
 It introduces them to our literary heritage, to the pleasure of story, to fascinating facts, to visual and textual delights created by both author and illustrator.
 It won't stop doing that just because a child moves up a class.

 Picture books are so powerful; why not share one with your kids today?
 Whether it's a real physical book, or an e-book for a gadget, there's so much pleasure to be had from sharing a picture book with someone you love.
 If you're looking for great picture books and ways to include them in your teaching, try Keith Shoch's blog, Teach with Picture Books, or explore any of the children's book review sites.
-At The Book Chook, go to labels in my right side bar and try the label "children's picture book" or "Children's Book Review".
-Here is a Bibliography of picture books to use with intermediate grades (mostly US).
+At The Book Chook, go to labels in my right side bar and try "Reviews".

 Photo courtesy of US Army and photo credit Lori Grein (USAG Detroit Arsenal)